 - The Bully: Dwayne and his two minions.
 Don't get too attached to the minions.
 They appear in only one episode.

-- Canada, Eh?: Somewhat subverted.
+- Canada, Eh?: Downplayed.
 While the accents and some of the language used were a dead giveaway, there was nothing really stereotypical Canadian about the show.
 It really demonstrated just how Rust Belt Toronto in the '80s was.

 - In Trust Me, Spike getting expelled which had been built up to all season was shunted to a rushed B-plot while the plot of Snake, Wheels and Joey joyriding Snake's parents' car is unnecessarily stretched out to get to consequences.

 - Canon Discontinuity: Any and all of the above-mentioned attempts to portray the setting as anyplace other than Toronto.

 - Casting Gag: Many plots were based on what happened to the actors playing them.